 Seeing situations like this in the news serves to remind us of the importance of preparedness.
 You need to know what to do in a situation like this, in case the unthinkable happens.

-Surviving a Terrorist Attack or Hostage Situation
+8 Tips to Surviving a Hostage or Terrorist Attack